sabrinahut/cis1051/README.md

 # cis1051
-Here is where the work for my final project will be stored.
+For my project I am creating my own verison of a pacman type game.